 39. Wyndham Grand Jupiter

 Located within the Harbourside Place shopping center in Jupiter, this luxury hotel benefits from a super convenient location.
 Take the kids in a stroller for dinner at one of the many nearby restaurants.
 A walk along the Intracoastal Waterway after your meal adds the perfect touch.
 Pro tip: If you grow tired of playing in the hotel pool, there is a great splash pad at Harbourside Place.

-Photos by the author
+Unless noted, photos by the author